 Organizers will also get a login to manage their own data and stays and, moreover, can manage their activity online.
 The most important features are adding information on the event web page, creating the list of participants and the schedule online by using the talks already submitted by the speakers.

-The list of the participants has to be submitted to the head of the ESI administration directly through the website no later than 8 months prior to the start of the thematic programme or workshop.
+The list of the participants has to be submitted to the ESI administration directly through the website no later than 8 months prior to the start of the thematic programme or workshop.
 Note that official invitations and offers of support can only be sent out by the ESI administration and will contain information on housing at special ESI rates (see Accommodation) and a sign-up link to register on the ESI website.

 Please note the ESI regulation that a per diem payment can only be offered to participants staying at minimum 4 nights.